semuconsulting/PyMandel/CONTRIBUTING.md

 ## Coding conventions

 * This is open source software.
 We endeavour to make the code as transparent as possible.
 * We use [Eclipse PyDev](https://www.pydev.org/) for development and testing, but you are at liberty to use your preferred IDE.
 * We use [pylint](https://pypi.org/project/pylint/) (>=2.6.0) for code analysis.
 * We use [black](https://pypi.org/project/black/) (>= 20.8) for code formatting and ask that you do the same.
+* PyMandel uses [Numba](http://numba.pydata.org/) for JIT compilation, parallelisation and caching.
+This affords very significant performance enhancements over native interpreted Python, but does necessitate certain coding constraints in the affected module(s) (`mandlebrot.py`) - refer to the Numba documentation for further details.

 ## Testing